fsouza/go-dockerclient/README.md

 Running `make test` will check all of these.
 If your editor does not automatically call ``gofmt -s``, make sure you invoke it manually.

-## Vendoring
+## Vendoring / Modules

-go-dockerclient uses [dep](https://github.com/golang/dep/) for vendoring.
-If you're using dep, you should be able to pick go-dockerclient releases and get the proper dependencies.
+go-dockerclient supports [dep](https://github.com/golang/dep/) for vendoring and can also be installed as a module.
+If you're using dep or Go modules, you should be able to pick go-dockerclient releases and get the proper dependencies.

 With other vendoring tools, users might need to specify go-dockerclient's dependencies manually.